 The Music Department at a Glance

-The Music Department is part of the Performing Arts Department within the School of Arts and Sciences.
-Music majors are able to earn a BA degree in Music Education or a BA in Music with concentrations in: Composition, Performance, Pre-Teaching, or General.
+The music department is part of the College of Arts and Sciences.
+Music majors are able to earn a BA degree in Music Education or a BA in Music with concentrations in Composition, Performance, Pre-Teaching or General.
 The music program is fully accredited by the National Association of Schools of Music and many of its graduates have gone on to distinguished and successful careers in education and performance.

 An Accomplished Department